 This recipe calls for placing the jumbo shrimp directly onto the grill.
 If your shrimp are too small and will fall through the grates, you will need to skewer or place on a piece of aluminum foil or banana leaf.

 - 12 jumbo tiger shrimp (or 15 to 18 large shrimp, preferably with shells on)

 - For the Garlic Sauce

 - 1/4 cup soy sauce

 - Garnish: 1 lime (cut into wedges)

-- Serve immediately.
-Note the shell actually makes them easier to eat and is a nice finger food.
-Serve with fresh lime or lemon wedges on the side and a sprinkling of fresh coriander.
+Serve immediately with fresh lime or lemon wedges on the side and a sprinkling of fresh coriander.
 They are equally excellent on their own or with rice.